About arc42

 User & Game Data

 Managed by Docker.
-Data survives restarts and redeployments independently of the container image.
+Mounted at /data/db.
+Persists across docker-compose down/up independently of the container image.

 7.5.
 Network and Connectivity

-All containers communicate over the monitor-net bridge network.
-Only the following ports are exposed to the host:
+All containers communicate over the monitor-net bridge network (Docker default bridge driver).
+The following ports are exposed to the host:

 8. Cross-cutting Concepts